azzy5/sosparser/README.md

 ## How does this work?

-For each type of log, the tool looks for the file thier respective log directory and with bit of processing it converts the file contents into a [Padas Dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) which is 2D data structure ideal for storing data for rows and columns.
+For each type of log, the tool looks for the file in its respective log directory and converts the file contents into a [Pandas Dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html), which is 2D data structure ideal for storing data in rows and columns.

-Once we have the Dataframe ready, we can perform lot of aithmentic and logical operations on the data as per requirement.
-For example, the application does all the calculations and produces output of fast-stat application with few lines of code for each log file.
+Once we have the Dataframe ready, we can perform lots of arithmetic and logical operations on the data.
+For example, the application does all the calculations and produces output of [fast-stats](https://gitlab.com/gitlab-com/support/toolbox/fast-stats) with few lines of code for each log file.

-Also, we can simply output the dataframe content as a table on the webpage.
-However, when we combine  this with the libraries like [AgGrid](https://www.ag-grid.com/javascript-data-grid/getting-started/) (free version) and [Streamlit](https://streamlit.io/) we can easily render a table which very interactive and provides lot of out of the features such as fitltering, sorting, pagination etc.
+We can also simply output the Dataframe content as a table on a webpage.
+However, when we combine  this with libraries like [AgGrid](https://www.ag-grid.com/javascript-data-grid/getting-started/) (free version) and [Streamlit](https://streamlit.io/) we can easily render a highly interactive table with features like filtering, sorting, and pagination.

 ![SOSParser](static/1.jpg "SOSParser")

 ## Plotting graphs

-- The tool provides an interactive graph to check values if each value over the time.
-The X-axis is the time and Y-axis is the value of the column, which can be changed in the realtime by selecting the column from the dropdown.
+- The tool provides an interactive graph to plot a table column's values over the time.
+The X-axis is the time and Y-axis is the value of the column, which can be changed in realtime by selecting a column from the dropdown.
-- Each data point on the graph can be clicked to see the log data associated with it, here's an example:
+- Each data point on the graph can be clicked to see the log data associated with it.
+Here's an example:

 ![SOSParser](static/2.png "SOSParser")

 ## Things to consider

-- The tool expects the log files to be available in thier default location inside SOS logs directory.
+- The tool expects the log files to be available in their default location inside the SOS logs directory.
 For example, the Sidekiq logs are located at `var/log/gitlab/sidekiq/current`.
-- If there's any column missing in the log file, the tool will add `0` to that column values and proceeds with the calculations
+- If a column is missing in the log file, the tool will display that column's values as `0` in the table.